mehal1/Flash-Card/README.md

 # Flash-Card
-A flash card application to help learn new financial terms
+A web application to learn about different terms used in finance